klaudiosinani/hyper-star-wars/readme.md

 ## Description

-**24 tailor-made, full fledged Star Wars themes for your Hyper terminal!
-Yes, lightsabers included.**
+24 tailor-made, full fledged Star Wars themes for your Hyper terminal.
+Yes, lightsabers included.

-All of the wonderful Star Wars backgrounds were created by the amazing [Filipe de Carvalho](http://filipedecarvalho.com) and are part of his [Star Wars - Long Shadow Flat Design Icons](http://filipedecarvalho.com/star-wars-long-shadow-flat-design-icons) project!<br/>**You can [appreciate his project](https://www.behance.net/gallery/17998561/Star-Wars-Long-Shadow-Flat-Design-Icons) and the rest of his super awesome work on [Behance](https://www.behance.net/creativeflip).**
+All of the wonderful Star Wars backgrounds were created by the amazing [Filipe de Carvalho](http://filipedecarvalho.com) and are part of his [Star Wars - Long Shadow Flat Design Icons](http://filipedecarvalho.com/star-wars-long-shadow-flat-design-icons) project.<br/>**You can [appreciate his project](https://www.behance.net/gallery/17998561/Star-Wars-Long-Shadow-Flat-Design-Icons) and the rest of his super awesome work on [Behance](https://www.behance.net/creativeflip).**

 Do you enjoy this project?
 Maybe you love **Pokémon**?
 Then, you will also love our [Hyper Pokémon](https://github.com/champloohq/hyper-pokemon) ![](media/pikachu.gif) theme project.<br/>Go take a peek 👀